southernins/Stock-Dev-Env/readme.md

 to get only the development branch ( useful while updating this project )

-    git clone --branch Development git://github.com/nakie/Stock-Dev-Env.git ./
+    git clone --branch php5.3 https://github.com/nakie/Stock-Dev-Env.git ./

 To initialize the dev environment for the first time run the following
     vagrant up.
 This should read the "Vagrantfile" and download the needed box file.
 Once the VM has started bootstrap.sh is run automaticly to configure the environment.
 Apache / MYSQL / PHP is installed, the document root is pointed to the public folder.
 Networking configuration is setup.

 use vagrant ssh to connect to the machine via SSH